DataDog/documentation/content/en/tracing/guide/configuring-primary-operation.md

 | db                     | `postgres.query`, `db.query`                      |
 | custom-instrumentation | `trace.annotation`, `method.call`                 |

-## Configuring the Primary Operation
+### Configuring the Primary Operation

-When there are multiple primary operations defined for a Service, the highest request throughput determines the default.
-To override this behavior, adjust the span name that is reflected as the entry-point to the service [in-app][2].
+When there are multiple primary operations defined for a service, the highest request throughput determines the operation automatically selected to be the entry-point for the service.
+An admin user can set this setting manually:

+1. Go to the [APM settings page][2].
+2. Select the **Primary Operation Name** tab.
+3. Click on the edit icon for the service that you want to manually set.
+4. Click the **Set Manually** tab.
+5. Select the operation that you want reflected as the entry-point to the service.
+6. Click **Save**.

 {{< img src="tracing/guide/primary_operation/configuring-primary-option.png" alt="APM save" responsive="true" >}}

-**Note**: You must be an admin user in your Datadog account to  adjust this setting.

 ## Viewing Stats for Additional Span Names